Mews/spotify-mp3/TUTORIAL.md

 ![Create app](https://i.ibb.co/wN1yW31/image.png)

 Give it any name and description you want, and leave the "website" section empty.

-Then, in the "Redirect URI" section, enter `http://localhost:8888/callback`.

 In the "Which API/SDKs are you planning to use?" section, select "Web API".